insomnius/architect-cheat-sheet/notes/README.md

 ## Consistency

 - In event driven architecture, you must choose only one consistency whether it is the message broker or the database that should be consistent.

+## Reliability

+- Availability and consistency is not co-relevant with each others, high availability means less consistency.
+High consistency means low availability.
+The use of this happen when choosing no sql vs SQL, sql tends to offer consistency but no sql offer more availability.